Community Advisory Council

 On Oct.
 12, 2012, InterCommunity Health Network CCO (Coordinated Care Organization) announced that its Governing Board has approved 19 members to form the health organizations’ first community advisory council.

-The Advisory Council will work together with InterCommunity Health Network CCO to identify and advocate for preventive care practices, oversee a community health assessment, adopt a regional health improvement plan, and annually publish a report on the progress of the improvement plan.
+The Advisory Council will work together with InterCommunity Health Network CCO (IHN-CCO) to identify and advocate for preventive care practices, oversee a community health assessment, adopt a regional health improvement plan, and annually publish a report on the progress of the improvement plan.
 For more information about what the Council will do, click here to view the 2012 Community Advisory Council Orientation

 Follow the Council's progress